Zilvaro/my-digitalz/README.md

 The idea of the solution is that ad-banners, product pictures or story-images will be very colorful, therefore core color scheme was chosen to be calm, cool, but not cold.

-With the help of https://www.color-hex.com/color-palettes/ DigitalZ has the color combination that guaranties sufficient contrast, readibility and enough supporting colors to be engaging:
+With the help of https://www.color-hex.com/color-palettes/ DigitalZ has the color combination that guaranties sufficient contrast, readability and enough supporting colors to be engaging:

 ![color scheme](./readme-assets/digitalz-color-scheme.jpg)